 - Cut large pieces so that the surface of your food is less exposed to contact with air.

-- Do not peel the fruit pieces so as the air does not destroy vitamin C.
+- Do not peel the fruit pieces too much in advance before eating them, so as the air does not destroy vitamin C.

 - Cover the pots with the lid during the cooking time.

 - Use cooking methods with little water whenever possible, such as steam cooking or microwave cooking.